-Most TV sets give you about three options that allow you get quality sound output, using your external audio system.
+Most TV sets give you about three options that allow you to get quality sound output, using your external audio system.

 OPTION ONE: RCA Connections

-Beside from being easy to connect, RCA connections are the most common way of sending sound to your external audio system.
+Besides being easy to connect, RCA connections are the most common way of sending sound to your external audio system.

 These analog stereo outputs are available in most television sets and they don’t require any specialized training or skill in order to set it up.
 Here are a few pointers to help set up everything perfectly: